-- 1. Implement and communicate to their personnel and suppliers a Conflict Minerals policy that is consistent with our Conflict Minerals Policy; - Familiarize themselves with the Conflict Minerals Rule and the Organisation for Economic Co-operation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, including the Supplement on Tin, Tantalum and Tungsten and the Supplement on Gold (Second Edition 2013) (the "OECD Guidance"); - 3.
+- 1. Implement and communicate to their personnel and suppliers a Conflict Minerals policy that is consistent with our Conflict Minerals Policy; - 2.
+Familiarize themselves with the Conflict Minerals Rule and the Organisation for Economic Co-operation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, including the Supplement on Tin, Tantalum and Tungsten and the Supplement on Gold (the "OECD Guidance"); - 3.
 Put in place procedures for the traceability of 3TG, working with their suppliers as applicable; - 4.
 Where possible, source 3TG from smelters and refiners validated as being conflict free; - 5.
-Maintain reviewable business records supporting the source of 3TG; - 6.
-From time to time, at our request, provide us with written certifications and other information concerning the origin of 3TG in products, components and parts supplied to us and the supplier's compliance with the Conflict Minerals Policy generally; - 7.
+Maintain reviewable business records supporting the source of 3TG;

+- 6. From time to time, at our request, provide us with written certifications and other information concerning the origin of 3TG in products, components and parts supplied to us and the supplier's compliance with the Conflict Minerals Policy generally; - 7.
 Adopt a risk management strategy with respect to identified risks in the supply chain that is consistent with the Conflict Minerals Policy; - 8.
 Otherwise establish policies, due diligence frameworks and management systems that are consistent with the OECD Guidance; and - 9.
 Require their direct and indirect suppliers to adopt policies and procedures that are consistent with our Conflict Minerals Policy.

 The Conflict Minerals Policy also encourages suppliers to support industry efforts to enhance traceability and responsible practices in global minerals supply chains.
-We do not seek to embargo the sourcing of 3TG from the Covered Countries.
+We do not support embargos of 3TG from the Covered Countries and encourage our suppliers to continue to source from responsible sources in those countries.